italia/spid-compliant-certificates/README.md

         SPID_SECTOR=private
         EOF

-3. Create a directory where new certificate(s) will be stored
+3. Create a directory where the new private key and CSR will be stored

         $ mkdir /tmp/mycert